danhetrick/ircpatch/README.md

     [6:29:29 5/29/2018 186s] wraithnix joined channel #patchnet (Chicago.IL.US.Undernet.org)

 Now, my channel relay network is up and running!
 If any clients join "#patchnet" on Undernet, EFnet, or GameSurge, they'll be able to chat to each other, and send private messages to each other.
 Everything displayed to the console will be contained in `/home/dhetrick/ircpatch.txt`.

-## Message of the Day (MOTD)

-The message of the day features several symbols that be used to customize the greeting.
-The symbols are interpolated right before they are sent, so you can customize your MOTD for every user!
-The MOTD is sent to every user who joins a channel the bot is in.
-There are six (6) symbols available for use:

-* `%CHANNEL%` - Replaced with the name of the channel the MOTD recipient has joined.
-* `%NICK%` - Replaced with the joining user's nick.
-* `%HOSTMASK` - Replaced with the joining user's hostmask.
-* `%SERVER%` - Replaced with the server the joining user's on.
-* `%NETWORK%` - Replaced with a list of servers the bot's connected to.
-* `%USERS%` - Replaced with a list of all remote users in the channel being joined.

-## Administration

-Once *irc-patch* is up and running, send `.help` as a private message to the bot to see what commands are available for use.
-In one of the channels the bot is monitoring, you can also send `.help` as a public message to see what public commands are available for use.
-To log into the bot, send `.password <your password>` as a private message.
-Once logged in, you can mute individual channels by sending `.mute` as a public message in the channel you want to mute, and `.mute` again to un-mute it.
-Each channel is only muted on the server the command is issued in;  if you have three channels linked, for example, sending a `.mute` public message will only mute the channel (on the server) the public message was issued on.
-Muted channels will still receive chat text from other channels, their chat text will simply not be relayed to the rest of the network.

-To send a private message to someone in any of the connected channels, send a private message to the bot with `.private NICK MESSAGE`, or `.p NICK MESSAGE`;  the message will be relayed by the bot to the appropriate user.
-If more than one person is using the same nick, the bot will request that you specify what server the desired nick is using, with `.private NICK SERVER MESSAGE`, or `.p NICK SERVER MESSAGE`.

-There are six (6) commands available via public message, and eight (8) commands available via private message.
-All command output is relayed to the calling user via notice.
-Many of the commands can be disabled via patchfile; disabled commands won't be displayed via `.help`.

-*Commands available via public message:*
- * `.help` - Displays help text.
- * `.version` - Displays the bot's version.
-Can be disabled via patchfile.
- * `.who` - Displays a list of all remote users in the channel.
-Can be disabled via patchfile.
- * `.links` - Displays the servers the bot is connected to.
-Can be disabled via patchfile.
- * `.refresh` - Refreshes the remote user list.
-Restricted to administrators.
- * `.mute` - Mutes the channel (no public chat is relayed to the network).
-Issue again to unmute.
-Restricted to administrators.

-*Commands availiable via private message:*
- * `.help` - Displays help text.
- * `.version` - Displays the bot's version.
-Can be disabled via patchfile.
- * `.who CHANNEL` - Displays a list of all users in a given channel.
-Can be disabled via patchfile.
- * `.links` - Displays the servers the bot is connected to.
-Can be disabled via patchfile.
- * `.login PASSWORD` - Logs in to the bot for administration.
-Only one user can be logged into the bot at a time.
- * `.logout` - Logs out of the bot.
-Restricted to administrators.
- * `.refresh` - Refreshes the remote user list.
-Restricted to administrators.
- * `.private NICK MESSAGE` or `.private NICK SERVER MESSAGE` - Sends a private message to a user via the bot.
-If more than one user shares the same nick, the bot will prompt the sender for the target's server.
-Can be disabled via patchfile.
- * `.p NICK MESSAGE` - The same as the `.private` command.

-## Blacklist

-If a user tries to log into the bot, and provides the wrong password, they'll be put on the *blacklist*.
-Blacklisted users can't try to log in for a short time period, selected at random from between 60-120 seconds.
-Once the user's "timeout" expires, they can log in like normal.
-The blacklist *only* effects users that have provided a wrong password; other users can log in like normal.
-Users on the blacklist can also issue other commands, they just can't log in.

 ## Contact